Skip to content ↓

 Nursery reading and home learning

-Book bags and reading records need to be in school daily.
+Book bags and reading books need to be in school daily.

 At Temple Meadow we believe that home learning provides additional learning opportunities for all pupils.
 It allows children to practise and rehearse key skills; to research and explore topics and ideas and to apply their learning in imaginative ways.
 We aim to provide opportunities to support key skills in Communication and Language, Phonics and Maths.